slash827/slash827/README.md

 - 👋 Hi, my name is Gilad Battat
-- 👀 I’m interested in Software Development and Machine Learning
+- 👀 I’m interested in Software Development and Machine Learning.
-- 🌱 I’m currently learning Backend Development with Django in Python
+- 🌱 I’m currently learning Backend Development with Django in Python.
-- 💞️ I’m looking to collaborate on Django projects or data oriented projects with python
+- 💞️ I’m looking to collaborate on Django projects or data oriented projects with Python.
 - 📫 How to reach me - send an email gilad.battat@gmail.com

 <h2><b><i>Certifications:</b></i></h2> </br>